kbalog/uis-dat310-spring2017/exercises/python/flask3/README.md

 Generate a separate "details" page for each movie.

   * Remove the links to the IMDB profile page from the movie listing.
 Instead, make the title of the movie a link to `/movie/<movie_id>`, where `movie_id` refers to the `id` field in the `movies` table.

-Since we have two types of pages now (movie listing and movie details), we need to reorganize our templates a bit.

-  * Make a `base.html` file that contain a common header and footer.
+  * Make a `layout.html` file that contain a common header and footer.
+The movie listing and movie details pages should extend `layout.html`.